newrelic/newrelic-auth-rs/README.md

 If you would like to contribute to this project, review [these guidelines](./CONTRIBUTING.md).

 To all contributors, we thank you!
 Without your contribution, this project would not be what it is today.
 We also host a community project page dedicated to [Project Name](<LINK TO https://opensource.newrelic.com/projects/...
 PAGE>).

+## License
+[Project Name] is licensed under the New Relic Prerelease Software License.
+>[If applicable: The [project name] also uses source code from third-party libraries.
+You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]